Why America’s Least-Visited States Deserve a Spot on Your Bucket List

 Annual visitors: 24.7 million

-Why you should visit: Let's start with Elvis' birthplace, also in Tupelo.
-From there, you can walk up three different music trails -- through cotton fields, churches, train depots, and nightclubs -- to learn about the roots of blues and country music.
+Why you should visit: This is the birthplace of American music.
+Start your sonic education in Tupelo (Elvis did), where you can walk up three different music trails—through cotton fields, churches, train depots, and nightclubs—to learn about the roots of blues and country music.
 Mississippi is also home to three of the five driving trails on the Americana Music Triangle, a 1,500-mile highway route through five states with historical stops related to countless types of music from the region, including blues, jazz, country, rock & roll, R&B/soul, gospel, Southern gospel, Cajun/zydeco, and bluegrass.

 Annual visitors: 22.6 million

-But it's not all rural and Bull Moose.
-Long famous for tailgating and its affiliation with a Coen Brothers movie that isn't even set there, Fargo's one of America's most underrated cities tucked into an overlooked state.
-In its insanely walkable landscape, you'll find a food scene that goes beyond hot dish (though gastropub Boiler Room does magical things with signature Midwest tater-tot casserole) and into fine dining and international fare.
-There's an bonafide beer boom happening, started by pioneering Fargo Brewing and including genuine beer-destination Drekker.
+But it's not all rural land and Bull Moose.
+Fargo's one of America's most underrated cities tucked into an overlooked state.
+Amid its highly walkable streets, you'll find a food scene that goes beyond hot dish and into fine dining and international fare, plus a vibrant brewing community in the midst of a beer boom.
 The music scene carries a surprising punk undercurrent, while bars range from gloriously divey Empire to the farm-to-glass cidery Wild Terra.
 In a place that defies expectation, though, there's some things that you can absolutely bank on: You betcha the wood chipper from Fargo is on display in the visitor center.

-Why you should go: Oklahoma can look a bit barren and windswept in the popular imagination, but there’s more to this state than waving wheat.
-Tulsa is one of America’s most underrated weekend destinations, a city built on old oil money that’s filling in with young people working in healthcare and technology.
-Due to the aforementioned old money, Tulsa has its own philharmonic and ballet and two of the country’s best art museums at the Philbrook and Gilcrease There’s now a growing nest of hipsters in the Brady Arts District.
-Tulsa also throws the best St. Patty’s Day celebration west of Chicago.
+Why you should visit: Tulsa is one of America’s most underrated weekend destinations, a city built on old oil money that’s filling in with young people working in healthcare and technology.
+Due to the aforementioned old money, Tulsa has its own philharmonic and ballet and two of the country’s best art museums at the Philbrook and Gilcrease There’s even a growing nest of hipsters in the Brady Arts District.

-Down in Oklahoma City, you’ll find a thriving, modern metro that still embraces its cow-town roots.
-Hit the National Cowboy & Western Museum, or spend a day in Stockyards City where you can see a cattle auction, eat steak at the legendary Cattlemen's, bar-hop and dance to live music.
+Down in Oklahoma City, you’ll find a thriving, modern metro that still embraces its cow-town roots buy has also emerged as a booming culinary destination in its own right.
 Outside the cities, Route 66 runs through the entire state with funky roadside attractions like the Blue Whale of Catoosa.
 This state might be windy, landlocked, and at times a bit empty-feeling, but a trip through it is a true experience of the American West.

 Annual visitors: 20 million